 Utilities has evaluated the existing reservoir and pump station and determined they are not up to current seismic and operating standards and are nearing the end of their useful lives.
 Utilities took a collaborative approach over the initial phase of this project to evaluate alternatives and select an option to improve the reservoir and pump station.

-This project is part of Utilities' rehabilitation and replacement program, established to maintain the area’s water service infrastructure.
-The Pikes Peak Reservoir has been identified as one of the more seismically deficient reservoirs in the system and is a high priority project.
+This project is part of Utilities' Rehabilitation and Replacement program, established to maintain the area’s water service infrastructure.
+The Pikes Peak Reservoir has been identified as one of the more seismically deficient reservoirs in the system and is a high-priority project.

 Collaborative evaluation process

-During the preliminary design phase, Utilities evaluated proposed improvements for replacement of the reservoir and pump station within the existing site located in Bridle Trails State Park.
+During the preliminary design phase, Utilities evaluated proposed improvements for the replacement of the reservoir and pump station within the existing site located in Bridle Trails State Park.
 To ensure the Pikes Peak Reservoir Replacement project was a collaborative effort, the project team created and gathered public input through a Community Advisory Group (CAG) made up of key stakeholders of several community groups and interested individuals who live near and/or use the park.

 New reservoir design